Northwich Victoria F.C.: 2010s, management split and ground crisis

 In January 2012 the club were informed that they were to be evicted from the Victoria Stadium by their neighbours THOR Chemicals who had purchased the land, despite assurances that the club's purchase of the ground was almost complete.
 At the same time the management team of Andy Preece, Andy Morrison, and Darren Ryan left the club to join Airbus UK Broughton.
 They were replaced by Paul Simpson, but he departed after only a month, and Martin Foyle took over until the end of the season.

 In April 2012 the Northern Premier League announced that Northwich Victoria had been expelled from the league for a breach of league rules regarding financial matters.
 Although lying second in the league, the club was not allowed to contest the playoffs.
 On appeal, the FA ruled that the punishment was excessive; instead the club was relegated one step in the league.

-On 8 May 2012, it was announced that former Wolverhampton Wanderers striker Andy Mutch would be taking over as manager for the 2012–13 season.
+Former Wolverhampton Wanderers striker Andy Mutch took over as manager for the 2012–13 season.
 Northwich started the season in the lowest league in the club's history, with their local rivals Witton Albion starting in a higher division for the first time.
-With no home ground, and a large section of the fan-base refusing to associate with the Club or its then-owner, Northwich Victoria achieved its lowest ever home game attendance, with only 86 spectators witnessing a 3–4 defeat to Stamford A.F.C.
+With no home ground, and a large section of the fan-base refusing to associate with the club or its then-owner, Northwich Victoria achieved its lowest ever home game attendance, with only 86 spectators witnessing a 3–4 defeat to Stamford A.F.C.
 Mutch departed from the club on 3 November of that year, with the club mired in controversy but eighth in the league table.
 Lee Ashcroft was appointed the new manager in December 2012.

+A breakaway club, 1874 Northwich F.C., was founded by the Northwich Victoria Supporters Trust on 15 November 2012, following a vote by its membership to break away from Northwich Victoria and form a new, community-owned team, initially playing in Winsford.

 Northwich moved from the Northern Premier League Division One South to Division One North in 2013–14.
 During December, a 10-match stadium ban that had been given to Ashcroft was upheld on appeal, and so he was replaced as manager by Jim Gannon.
 In 2014–15, Northwich finished fourth and qualified for the promotion playoffs but was defeated in extra time.
 However, for 2015–16, Witton Albion were relegated to the same division, and Northwich was able to re-establish a three-year ground-sharing arrangement with them permitting Northwich to play at Wincham Park.
 In the 2015–16 FA Cup, Northwich advanced through six rounds of competition to become the last team from Level 8 still competing, and Northwich finished third in Division One North despite a 9-point penalty for using an ineligible player in four matches, reaching the finals in the playoffs for promotion.
 For the 2016–17 season, both Northwich and Witton Albion were transferred to Division One South.
 In January 2016, Gannon departed, being replaced by Adam Lakeland.